thecoshman/pir-8/ISA.md

 ### Shift and Rotate

 All shifts can be performed left or right, as designated by the D bit of the instruction.
 If D is a `1`, the shift is to the left, all bits will move to a higher value, if D is `0`, it's a right shift, moving bits to lower values.
 There are then four types of shift that can be performed designated by the final two bits of the ALU instruction.
 The name should be appended with an L or R for the direction of the shift, left or right respectively.
-For all shift operations the bit shifted out is set into the Carry flag.
+For all shift operations, the bit shifted out is set into the Carry flag.

 TT | Name | Description
 ---|------|------------